dcgc/dcgc.io/vendor_questions.md

   - How long did it take before you and the account both saw results?
 Did you and the account stay on the pre-stipulated schedule?
   - How did you know when you succeeded at what was promised?
   - Did the account understand the product/service and did you understand the account needs?
-  - When there was friction and disagreement between you and the account, during the use and implementation of the product/service, how well did you handle conflict-resolution?
+  - When was there friction and disagreement between you and the account, during the use and implementation of the product/service, and how well did you handle conflict-resolution?
   - What is the average response time to the account’s questions or requests?
   - What was the average feedback score given by the account in regards to support, consulting and customer success?
 What is the type of feedback used (Net Promoter Score (NPS), Customer Satisfaction Survey (CSAT), Customer Effort Score (CES), Post-Purchase Survey (PPS), Product Development Survey (PDS), Usability Surveys (UX))?
 What is the type of questions posed (customer satisfaction, product use, customer demographics, future actions, multiple-choice (MCQ), open-ended, etc.)?
   - What were the other products/services the account considered from your portfolio and from the competition?

 -	How good is your partner program?
-If account were to partner with you, who would be their key contact within your company?
+If an account were to partner with you, who would be their key contact within your company?
 How do you allow the account’s engineers/personnel to overcome the product/service skill/knowledge gap and the skill/knowledge related to the segment where the product/service is inserted in?
 Do you offer assistance with deployment or training for personnel?

 -	How do you perform risk management in your organization?
 How is the product/service included in the equation?
 How will you protect our account and usage of product/service from risk?
 How will you ensure the availability, confidentiality and integrity of my systems and services connected to the product/service while testing is being performed by you?
 What is the availability percentage (three/four/five 9’s)?